guillaumepommey/guillaumepommey.github.io/_pages/research.md

 aforementioned members possess enough financial resources to buy out the others’ share.

+Following the seminal work of Cramton, Gibbons and Klemperer (1987, *Econometrica*), the literature has covered many problems of parntership dissolution like for instance interdependent valuations or ex post invidividual rationality.
+However, the problem of limited financial resources has received little attention.
 In this paper, I investigate ex post efficient dissolution when agents are ex post financially constrained.
 I derive necessary and sufficient conditions for ex post efficient partnership dissolution with Bayesian (resp.
 Dominant Strategy) incentive compatible, interim individually rational, ex post (resp. ex ante) budget balanced and ex post cash